avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 $else
 $(hdetails(task))

-1. I architected and implemented a software design for efficient software updates of the _object code_ of embedded systems using _FOSS_ [mini-bsdiff](https://github.com/thoughtpolice/minibsdiff) [delta encoding](https://en.wikipedia.org/wiki/Delta_encoding).
+1. I architected and implemented a software design for efficient software updates of the _object code_ of embedded systems using the _FOSS_ [mini-bsdiff](https://github.com/thoughtpolice/minibsdiff) [delta encoding](https://en.wikipedia.org/wiki/Delta_encoding) combined with the embedded _FOSS_ [xz](https://github.com/tukaani-project/xz-embedded) binary compressor.
 Note that _delta encoding_ enables significantly smaller, e.g. 10x smaller, software updates compared to _zip_-like updates when the update contains minor differences.

     * The original [bsdiff](https://github.com/mendsley/bsdiff) software is not designed for the size limitations of embedded systems especially for legacy automotive boards.
     * In particular the original _bsdiff_ software incorporates the outdated _bz_ binary compressor that has a 100 KB RAM footprint.
     * _Mini-bsdiff_ is not bundled with any binary compressor at all.
-    * _Mini-bsdiff_ can be combined with the modern _xz_ binary compressor designed for embedded systems that only has a 26 KB RAM footprint.
+    * The _xz_ binary decompressor designed for embedded systems has only has a 26 KB RAM footprint.
+    * During the offline preprocessing of the patch "chunks", we calculated the RAM consumption of the processing stages in order to design dynamic memory overlays per chunk.
+More efficient use of RAM enabled us to process bigger chunks which compressed better than smaller chunks.
+Compression efficiency is the core [KPI](https://www.forbes.com/advisor/business/what-is-a-kpi-definition-examples/) of the software update industry.
-    * It is not computationally feasible to generate an offline _mini-bsdiff_ patch where at least one of the source files is larger than 8MB, in which case it is preferable to use the _VCDiff/xdiff_ algorithm which is commonly used on web sites.
+    * Note it is usually _not_ computationally feasible to generate an offline _mini-bsdiff_ patch where at least one of the source files is larger than 8MB, in which case it is preferable to use the (less efficient) [VCDiff/xdelta](https://en.wikipedia.org/wiki/VCDIFF) algorithm that is commonly used on web sites.

 2. I invented [EU Patent EP3680773A1](https://worldwide.espacenet.com/patent/search/family/069147491/publication/EP3680773A1?q=20150616.9), a _mini-bsdiff_ patch implementation for small _FLASH_ memory systems where the _FLASH_ is not big enough to temporarily hold both the original version "A" and new version "B" of the object code.
 Normally the _bsdiff_ (and _mini-bsdiff_) algorithm requires both versions be available when applying the patch.
 I had discussions with _Colin Percival_ the original inventor of _bsdiff_.